-David P. Radzanowski is chief financial officer of The Aerospace Corporation.
+David P. Radzanowski is vice president, chief financial officer, and treasurer of The Aerospace Corporation.
 He is responsible for providing leadership for Aerospace’s financial and business processes, including accounting, finance, corporate planning, contract administration, procurement, treasury, and risk management.
 Radzanowski joined Aerospace in June 2020.

 Prior to joining Aerospace, he was senior vice president of the Equator Corporation where he led the strategic business functions of Australia’s multi-decade, multibillion-dollar Future Submarine Program, the largest defense procurement program in the country’s history.